spdk/spdk/doc/bdev.md

 `rpc.py construct_lvol_bdev lvol2 25 -u 330a6ab2-f468-11e7-983e-001e67edf35d`

+# Passthru {#bdev_config_passthru}

+The SPDK Passthru virtual block device module serves as an example of how to write a virutal block device module.
+It implements the required functionality of a vbdev module and demonstrates some other basic features such as the use of per I/O context.

+Example commands

+`rpc.py construct_passthru_bdev -b aio -p pt`

+`rpc.py delete_passthru_bdev pt`

 # Pmem {#bdev_config_pmem}

 The SPDK pmem bdev driver uses pmemblk pool as the target for block I/O operations.
 For